 Equal access to programs, services and employment opportunities is available to all persons without regard to age, race, creed, color, disability, marital status, sex (including pregnancy), national origin, ancestry, sexual orientation, military service, genetic information, or any other basis protected by federal, state, and/or local law.

 We welcome people with eclectic education and work experiences as well as people with more traditional histories.
-Please read the job description on the library website: https://www.tbscottlibrary.org/jobs/.
-If you meet the minimum qualifications, send a resume and cover letter to Laurie Ollhoff at firstname.lastname@example.org.
-Applications submitted through social media will not be considered.
-Position will remain open until filled, with review of submissions to begin November 15, 2022.
+If you meet the minimum qualifications, send a resume and a thoughtful cover letter to Andrea Bennett at email@example.com.
+Preferred deadline for submissions is end of day on March 31, 2023.